chamilo/chamilo-lms/README.md

 If the installer is pure-HTML and doesn't appear with a clean layout, that's because you didn't follow these instructions carefully.
 Go back to the beginning of this section and try again.

-### Supporting PHP 7.4 and 8.0 in parallel
+### Supporting PHP 7.4 and 8.1 in parallel

-Because PHP 8.0 is relatively new, you might want to support PHP 8.0 (for Chamilo 2) and PHP 7.4 (for all other things) on the same server simultaneously.
+You might want to support PHP 8.1 (for Chamilo 2) and PHP 7.4 (for all other things) on the same server simultaneously.
 On Ubuntu, you could do it this way:
 ```
-add-apt-repository ppa:ondrej/php
+sudo add-apt-repository ppa:ondrej/php
-apt update
+sudo apt update
-apt install php8.0 libapache2-mod-php7.4
+sudo apt install php8.1 libapache2-mod-php7.4 php8.1-{modules} php7.4-{modules}
-apt remove libapache2-mod-php8.0 php7.4-fpm
+sudo apt remove libapache2-mod-php8.1 php7.4-fpm
-a2enmod proxy_fcgi
+sudo a2enmod proxy_fcgi
-vim /etc/apache2/sites-available/[your-chamilo2-vhost].conf
+sudo vim /etc/apache2/sites-available/[your-chamilo2-vhost].conf
 ```

-In the vhost configuration, make sure you set PHP 8.0 FPM to answer this single vhost by adding, somewhere between your `<VirtualHost>` tags, the following:
+In the vhost configuration, make sure you set PHP 8.1 FPM to answer this single vhost by adding, somewhere between your `<VirtualHost>` tags, the following:
 ```
   <IfModule !mod_php8.c>
     <IfModule proxy_fcgi_module>